 Gate.io Leads $10 Million Series A Funding for Stanhope Financial Group to Fuel Growth

-MAJURO, Republic of the Marshall Islands, May 12, 2022 /PRNewswire/ -- Gate.io, one of the world's earliest cryptocurrency exchanges and a leader among digital asset platforms, has announced that its venture capital firm Gate Ventures has led a $10 million Series A funding for Stanhope Financial Group recently, an Ireland-based global fintech company that provides businesses with a full suite of banking services.
-The funding will be used to develop the group's product offerings, strengthen the management team, increase its market share, and prepare for the launch company's upcoming affiliate digital assets division, SH Digital.
+MAJURO, Marshall Islands, May 16, 2022 /PRNewswire/ -- Gate.io, one of the world's earliest cryptocurrency exchanges and a leader among digital asset platforms, announced that its venture capital firm Gate Ventures has led a $10 million Series A funding for Stanhope Financial Group recently, an Ireland-based global fintech company that provides businesses with a full suite of banking services.
+The funding will be used to develop the group's product offerings, strengthen the management team, and prepare for the launch company's upcoming affiliate digital assets division, SH Digital.

 Stanhope Financial Group has seen substantial growth across its business divisions since it began operations in October 2021.
 Its SH Payments division, licensed as an Electronic Money Institution, offers businesses banking services to efficiently send and receive money globally.
 Its SH Capital division allows institutions to gain access to premium global investment products across all capital markets.
 Its affiliate company, SH Digital, offers cryptocurrency liquidity and trading services.
 Stanhope Financial Group has been granted financial services licences by both the Bank of Lithuania and by Dubai Financial Services Authority.